Multi-mode optical fiber: Comparison with single-mode fiber

-The main difference between multi-mode and single-mode optical fiber is that the former has much larger core diameter, typically 50–100 micrometers; much larger than the wavelength of the light carried in it.
-Because of the large core and also the possibility of large numerical aperture, multi-mode fiber has higher "light-gathering" capacity than single-mode fiber.
-In practical terms, the larger core size simplifies connections and also allows the use of lower-cost electronics such as light-emitting diodes (LEDs) and vertical-cavity surface-emitting lasers (VCSELs) which operate at the 850 nm and 1300 nm wavelength (single-mode fibers used in telecommunications typically operate at 1310 or 1550 nm).
+Multi-mode optical fiber features a larger core diameter (typically 50–100 μm), allowing multiple light modes to propagate simultaneously.
+This design simplifies alignment and installation, making MMF cost-effective and ideal for short- to medium-distance data transmission in enterprise networks, data centers, and campus environments.
+MMF supports high data rates—up to 100 Gbps—over distances typically ranging from 300 to 550 meters, depending on fiber type (OM3, OM4, OM5).
+Additionally, MMF can utilize lower-cost light sources such as light-emitting diodes (LEDs) and vertical-cavity surface-emitting lasers (VCSELs), reducing overall system cost while maintaining reliable performance.

+LEDs and VCSELs operate at the 850 nm and 1300 nm wavelength, whereas single-mode fibers used in telecommunications typically operate at 1310 or 1550 nm.
 However, compared to single-mode fibers, the multi-mode fiber bandwidth–distance product limit is lower.
-Because multi-mode fiber has a larger core-size than single-mode fiber, it supports more than one propagation mode; hence it is limited by modal dispersion, while single mode is not.
+Because multi-mode fiber has a larger core size than single-mode fiber, it supports more than one propagation mode; hence it is limited by modal dispersion, while single mode is not.

 The LED light sources sometimes used with multi-mode fiber produce a range of wavelengths and these each propagate at different speeds.
 This chromatic dispersion is another limit to the useful length for multi-mode fiber optic cable.
 In contrast, the lasers used to drive single-mode fibers produce coherent light of a single wavelength.
 Because of the modal dispersion, multi-mode fiber has higher pulse spreading rates than single mode fiber, limiting multi-mode fiber's information transmission capacity.

 Single-mode fibers are often used in high-precision scientific research because restricting the light to only one propagation mode allows it to be focused to an intense, diffraction-limited spot.

 Jacket color is sometimes used to distinguish multi-mode cables from single-mode ones.
 The standard TIA-598C recommends, for non-military applications, the use of a yellow jacket for single-mode fiber, and orange or aqua for multi-mode fiber, depending on type.
 Some vendors use violet to distinguish higher performance OM4 communications fiber from other types.